chaoss/grimoirelab-tutorial/basics/install.md

 This will install Perceval and its dependencies \(other Python modules that are needed by Perceval to work\).
 So, we're ready to see what it can do.

 Once Perceval is installed, we can check that the installation went well.
-For a starter, you can use the `perceval` script, which should have been installed, since it comes with the Perceval package.
+For starters, you can use the `perceval` script, which should have been installed, since it comes with the Perceval package.
 It is a simple front-end to the Perceval module, which gets data from a data source, and writes what it finds as JSON documents in stdout.
 To learn about its command line arguments, just use the `--help` flag:

 ```bash
 (gl) $ perceval --help